 Allowance for doubtful accounts - We evaluate the collectibility of our accounts receivable based on a combination of factors.
 In circumstances where we are aware of a specific customer's inability to meet its financial obligations to us, we record a specific allowance to reduce the net receivable to the amount we reasonably believe will be collected.
-For all other customers, we recognize allowances for doubtful accounts based on a variety of factors including the length of time the receivables are past their contractual due date, the current business environment, and our historical experience.
+For all other customers, we recognize allowances for doubtful accounts based on a variety of factors including the age of the receivable, the current business environment and our historical experience.
 If the financial condition of our customers were to deteriorate or if economic conditions worsened, additional allowances may be required in the future.